Amusing Fact About EV

 - The controller receives a signal from the accelerator pedal and changes the frequency of the AC power from the inverter to the motor to change the speed of the vehicle.

-How does the electrical motor in a car operate?
+How does the electrical motor in an EV operate?

 - Motor generators that are both drives and regenerators are used by some automobiles.